DeFiCh/pinkpaper/loan/README.md

 1. `createvault ownerAddress [SCHEME_ID]`
     - Create a vault for ownerAddress.
-    - No ownerAddress authrotization required so that it can be used for yet-to-be-revealed script hash address.
+    - No ownerAddress authorization required so that it can be used for yet-to-be-revealed script hash address.

 1. `depositToVault`
     - Deposit accepted collateral tokens to vault.